Happy Presidents Day!

 For many years, George Washington’s birthday (February 22, 1732) and Abraham Lincoln’s birthday (February 12, 1809) were celebrated as separate holidays to honor our first and sixteenth presidents, who many consider to be the most famous of all the presidents.

-Did you know that not all states celebrate Presidents Day?
-A quick internet search can help you find out if which states officially recognize this federal holiday.
+Did you know that not all states celebrate Presidents’ Day?
+A quick internet search can help you find out which states recognize this federal holiday.

-Many states recognize Presidents Day in honor of Washington, Lincoln, and other presidents’ birthdays each February on the third Monday of the month.
+Many states recognize Presidents’ Day in honor of Washington, Lincoln, and other presidential birthdays on the third Monday of February.

 Some states choose to celebrate this national holiday in the later months of the year, near the Thanksgiving and Christmas holidays.

-Others choose to honor Thomas Jefferson, the country’s third president and founding father from Virginia.
+Others choose to honor Thomas Jefferson, the country’s third president and a Founding Father from Virginia.

 Fun Facts About the First US Presidents

-- The cornerstone of the U.S. Capitol was laid in the building’s southeast corner on September 18, 1793, by then-President George Washington.
-The Civil War interrupted work on the building, as it turned into a hospital, barracks and even bakery!
+- The cornerstone of the US Capitol was laid in the building’s southeast corner on September 18, 1793, by then-President George Washington.
+The Civil War interrupted work on the building, and it turned into a hospital, barracks, and even a bakery!!

 - Thomas Jefferson learned and spoke six languages during his lifetime and was a dedicated writer, penning more than 19,000 letters!
 These skills helped him negotiate the purchase of the 529,000,000-acre Louisiana Territory from France.
 Afterward he asked Meriwether Lewis and William Clark to explore this newly acquired land.

-- Three past US presidents died on July 4, the historic day which celebrates the signing of the Declaration of Independence.
-John Adams and Thomas Jefferson both died on the same day: July 4, 1826 (the Declaration’s 50th anniversary).
-James Monroe died five years after in 1831.
+- Three past US presidents died on July 4, the historic day celebrating the signing of the Declaration of Independence.
+John Adams and Thomas Jefferson both died on the same day and year: July 4, 1826, the Declaration’s 50th anniversary.
+James Monroe died five years later, in 1831.

 - James Madison was only 5 feet, 4 inches tall, a whole foot shorter than Lincoln.
 He attended Princeton and earned a “graduate” degree, which wasn’t even a formal program until nearly 100 years later!

-- President Abraham Lincoln’s log cabin childhood home in Illinois inspired the popular Lincoln Logs® blocks.
+- President Abraham Lincoln’s log cabin childhood home in Kentucky inspired the popular Lincoln Logs® blocks.